cosmos/cosmos-sdk/cosmovisor/README.md

 * `DAEMON_ALLOW_DOWNLOAD_BINARIES` (optional) if set to `on` will enable auto-downloading of new binaries (for security reasons, this is intended for fullnodes rather than validators)
 * `DAEMON_RESTART_AFTER_UPGRADE` (optional) if set to `on` it will restart the sub-process with the same args (but new binary) after a successful upgrade.
-By default, the `supervisor` dies afterward and allows the supervisor to restart it if needed.
+By default, the `cosmovisor` dies afterward and allows the cosmovisor to restart it if needed.
 Note that this will not auto-restart the child if there was an error.

 ## Folder Layout

-`$DAEMON_HOME/supervisor` is expected to belong completely to the supervisor and subprocesses controlled by it.
+`$DAEMON_HOME/cosmovisor` is expected to belong completely to the cosmovisor and subprocesses controlled by it.
 Under this folder, we will see the following: